-- 1. Authenticate with the Active Directory server using the user principal name john@mycompany.co and supplied password. - 2.
-Search in the CN=Users,DC=mycompany,DC=co sub tree a record with objectClass=person and sAMAccountName=john. - 3.
-Create or update a DCT Account record with the attributes extracted from the Active Directory server. - 4.
-For each group membership found in the memberOf of the Active Directory server, an account tag is created with key=login\groups and value is the group name.
+In addition to this, DCT allows for first name, last name, and group membership attributes to be included.
+The first and last names attributes will be stored as properties of the account object.
+For each group membership found in the SAML response attribute, an account tag is created with key=login\groups and value is the group name.
 These tags are protected (i.e cannot be modified within DCT) and can be securely used to control access groups membership.